GEEO- Greater Earth Energy Organization

 Conclusions

-The creation of an international collaborative organization such as the GEEO – the Greater Earth Energy Organization using an internal accounting commodity-based unit such as the GEAU could, in principle, practically “bootstrap” the development and deployment of the space energy option whereas the only financial “risk” would be backing the GEAU with a commodity such as silver until the moment when power from space systems becomes widely available to the GEEO members and to the entire world.
+The creation the GEEO – the Greater Earth Energy Organization as an international collaborative organization and using an internal accounting commodity-based unit such as the GEAU could, in principle, practically “bootstrap” the development and deployment of the Greater Earth Energy Option whereas the only financial “risk” would be backing the GEAU with a commodity such as gold until the moment when power from space systems becomes widely available to the GEEO members and to the entire world.
 At this point the system should become economically self-sufficient.

-To insure transparency and accountability, the GEEO should be incorporated as a not-for-profit international organization under the laws of a neutral country with a credible regulatory framework.
+To ensure transparency and accountability, the GEEO should be incorporated as a not-for-profit multi-national treaty association in the form of a Public-Private Partnership and under the laws of a neutral country with a credible regulatory framework.
 An intergovernmental organization such as GEEO would automatically adhere to the provisions of the Outer Space Treaty and avoid possible international legal obstacles that could evolve in the case of a single nation or corporate entity.
-Implementing the space energy option, if successful and timely, could diffuse current and future geopolitical conflicts over the control of the remaining finite fossil fuels while avoiding a massive de-industrialization of society to meet net-zero CO2 climate goals.
-Terrestrial alternative energy sources could continue to be developed and deployed intelligently to ease the energy transition to a space-based option but their overall energy production potential and their environmental impact will need to be realistically evaluated.
+Implementing the Greater Earth Energy Option, if successful and timely, could diffuse current and future geopolitical conflicts over the control of the remaining finite fossil fuels while avoiding a massive de-industrialization of society to meet net-zero CO2 climate goals.
+Terrestrial alternative energy sources will continue to be developed and deployed intelligently to ease the energy transition to a space-based option, but their overall energy production potential and their environmental impact will need to be realistically evaluated.

 (*) Arthur R. Woods is an independent researcher and astronautical artist based in Switzerland with two art projects successfully flown on the Mir space station.
 He is co-founder with Marco C. Bernasconi of The Space Option concept.
 He is member of the International Academy of Astronautics.